Perfectoid fields in the language of rings: Perfectoid fields in the language of rings

 Now, by Proposition \ref{prop:tame}, $L$ (and hence also $K$) is $\Lring$-equivalent to a perfectoid field of residue characteristic $p$.

-We show that the class $\mathcal{C}^\mathrm{ring}_{(0,p)}$ is $\Lring$-elementary by arguing that it is closed under ultraproducts and elementary equivalence (see \cite[Theorem 4.1.12]{changkeisler}).
+We show that the class $\mathcal{C}^\mathrm{ring}_{(0,p)}$ is $\Lring$-elementary by arguing that it is closed under ultraproducts and elementary equivalence (cf.~Fact \ref{fact}(1)).
 Another way one could argue is that $\mathcal{C}^\mathrm{ring}_{(0,p)}$ coincides with the intersection of the $\Lring$-elementary class $\mathcal{C}_p^\mathrm{ring}$ defined above and the $\Lring$-elementary class of fields of characteristic $0$, i.e., via Proposition \ref{prop:tame}.
-We give a self-contained proof that avoids invoking \cite[Main Theorem]{JK25}.
+We give a self-contained proof without invoking \cite[Main Theorem]{JK25}.